mcphee11/genesys-cloud-data-lake/README.md

 ## Step 3 - Deploy Cloud Functions

-There are 2x Google Cloud functions that need to be deployed.
-Both are located in this repository and are in separate folders.
+There is one Google Cloud function that needs to be deployed.
+This is located in this repository in a separate folder.
 To make my life easier I create files called deploy.sh run.sh & trigger.sh.
-These will not appear in the repository as they are part of the `.gcloudignore` as they include ids.
+These will not appear in the repository as they are part of the `.gitignore` as they include ids.
 You can run these function locally before deploying them to the cloud if you wish to test locally first.

 As I'm based in Australia I am deploying the function into the `australia-southeast1` region.
 You can change this to be a different region based on where you are.

 ### datalake-get-data

-Before deploying the first function ensure you have done the above steps including creating the `Topic` in Pub/Sub.
+Before deploying the function ensure you have done the above steps including creating the `Topic` in Pub/Sub.

 Ensure you are inside the ./datalake-get-data Dir then run the below command with updating the parameters to be based on your environment. `NOTE:` I have set this to 4GiB memory depending on your file sizes you can configure this, you will see in the logs if you need more.